 Birds like any other living creature have their own way of communication.
 They produce different sounds communicating different messages to other birds.
 The good thing about their sounds is that it can communicate to people.
 For example Hawk Sounds, Eagle Sounds alert on approaching an enemy or it can be an indication of prey.
 They produce loud sounds which are heard over long distances.
 For bird keepers, it is necessary to learn their sounds to communicate to them.
 That is why as human we can decide to download birds’ sound and use it to communicate to them.
 These aren’t all birds you’ll find in the bird cages at the store.

 Eagles are friendly birds kept as pets by many people.
 Some species of this bird have been used in symbols like the Bald Eagle whose image has been used in the national emblem of the US for a long time.
-The same bird spices have been used as spiritual image by some communities.
+The same bird spices have been used as a spiritual image by some communities.
 Eagles are popularly known for their weak long sound call which is a series of high and soft pitched sound.
 The sound is mostly associated with the Eagle when it is ready for copulation.
 The sound has many versions which can be listed as;

 - A chatter call

 They all give a similar response and it completes their communitarian, however other Eagle species like the Golden Eagle are silent most of the time.
 They produce their sounds during breeding and when nestling.
 The adult will produce a “wip” or a “wonk” sound when announcing about food deliveries.
 These sounds are high pitched enough to be heard several miles away.